karlwestin/node-gumbo-parser/README.md

 the first part within quotation marks will end up in the `document.publicIdentifier`, and the second part will be in `document.systemIdentifier`.
 You can read more about this here: [http://www.whatwg.org/specs/web-apps/current-work/multipage/syntax.html#syntax-doctype](http://www.whatwg.org/specs/web-apps/current-work/multipage/syntax.html#syntax-doctype).

+### Untrusted content

+If you plan on using gumbo-parser to clean user input, [please read this comment from the gumbo-parsers authors.](https://github.com/google/gumbo-parser/issues/53#issuecomment-24707222)

 ### Build and test:
 ```
 node-gyp configure